Cutter's Way: Awards and nominations

-Themes and Interpretation
+Themes and interpretation

 In an interview with the Washington Post following the release of Cutter’s Way, Passer explained his motivations for directing a film that contained more honest representations of life for soldiers after war:“Cutter” was not your average commercial sure thing.
 One reason I wanted to do this story was that I was getting sick to my stomach of what I called the cripple mania.
 Jon Voight in Coming Home, and various TV shows, the good guys got wounded and they were even better after that.
 I felt there was an absolute distortion of what actually goes on when somebody gets maimed internally or physically.
 It doesn’t usually make them better people.
 Most of the time, from what I have seen, it makes them dangerous.With this darker and more realistic portrayal of veterans, Passer was informing audiences of an aspect of the American experience which studios were not eager to reveal.
 In other interviews, Passer even went so far as to heavily insinuate that his depiction of Cutter as a disabled and disillusioned veteran was a key reason the UA tanked the budget of the film.
 Even after the release of popular neo-noir movies featuring troubled Vietnam veterans—see Taxi Driver (1976) and Rolling Thunder (1977)—there was still significant resistance to showing soldiers returning home as anything other than empowered heroes.
 Despite this, Passer did not refrain from having Cutter voice strong anti-war views.
 In addition to his general state of bitter indignation throughout the movie, Cutter also explicitly criticizes the United States.
 In one scene where Cutter and Bone are arguing over blackmailing Cord, Cutter goes on a tirade about the morality of life, explaining:I watched the war on TV like everybody else.
 Thought the same damn things.
 You know what you thought when you saw a picture of a young woman with a baby lying face down in a ditch, two gooks.
 You had three reactions, Rich, same as everybody else.
 The first one was real easy: “I hate the United States of America.”
 Yeah.
 You see the same damn thing the next day and you move up a notch.
 “There is no God.”
 But you know what you finally say, what everybody finally says, no matter what?
 “I’m hungry.”In many ways, Cutter’s brutal evaluation of violence and humanity reflects a larger attitude of the film that is very clearly anti-war.
 Though Cutter denies that trauma is what drives him to drink—at one point he even claims “Tragedy, I take straight”—Passer shows the ghastly effects of service in Vietnam.
-Not only does Cutter mentally suffer from post-traumatic Stress Disorder (PTSD), but he is also physically is missing an arm, a leg, and an eye.
+Not only does Cutter mentally suffer from post-traumatic Stress Disorder (PTSD), but he is also physically missing an arm, a leg, and an eye.